Welcome to Belfast Street Pastors!

 We give out flipflops, help people get home safe, calm anti-social behaviour, give a listening ear, stay with vulnerable people etc. If someone wants prayer, we are happy to pray as well.

 We are led by our local coordinator and management team with support from local churches.
 We partner with other voluntary groups, the police, and Belfast City Council.
 If you are interested in finding out more about our work, or are interested in becoming a Street Pastor, please contact us

 Belfast Street Pastors currently has over 100 trained volunteers from over 50 different churches, representing 15 denominations and 8 different nationalities!!!

 Check out our facebook page for latest info and pics

-The next full training course begins in September/October, but there are some modules in August.
+The next full training course begins in February 2016 and will be on Tuesday evenings in Newtownabbey.
 More details on our training page.
 You can come out as an observer in the meantime…